Alonso-del-Arte/chess/doc/Variants.md

 Christopher Woods for his help researching this variant.

-The main difficulty for playing on a physical board might be if the first promotion is to a queen.
+The main difficulty for playing on a physical board might be if the first promotion is to a queen, since most likely no queens have been captured at that point.

 ## Crazyhouse